michaelhenkel/dockstack1/README.md

  - Contrail webui

 The OpenStack compontens can be broken down into separate application containers but for this PoC it's just fine to have them all in one.
-A client and server component is used to manage the live cycle of the application containers.
+A client (dockstack-client) and server (dockstack-server) component is used to manage the live cycle of the application containers.
 Based on the configuration file the application container can be created, removed, started and stopped on different Docker hosts.
 In the standard Docker setup IP addresses are not persistent, i.e. everytime a container is stopped and restarted or removed and recreated the IP address changes.
 In order to maintain IP address dnsmasq is used.
 Each container (besides the dnsmasq container itself) receives its IP address from the dnsmasq